|A MATTER OF TRUST|

 "When Matt tells me he's catching bass on YUM Craw Papi on laydowns on points, I can do the same thing because I know exactly how he's fishing," Evers said.
 "But if somebody else tells me how they're catching bass, I might not be able to do it because they fish differently than I do."

 You want to be on bass from the get-go once a tournament starts.
 Otherwise, you might waste most of your day looking for fish instead of catching them.
 Those who learn the water and find productive patterns before a tournament usually lug heavier bags of bass to the weigh-in.

-"It's best to have a group of people that you can share information with," Guegold said.
+"It's best to have a group of people you can share information with," Guegold said.
 "That is kind of what the club thing is all about.
 I have many good friends, and we try to help each other."